Aimée M. Petrin (she/her)

 Katelyn Manfre (she/her)

 Director of Community Programs & Partnerships

 Katelyn came to Ovations in 2021 after a busy professional life in theater, education and arts administration.
 She spent 15 years acting, teaching and generally immersing herself in the performing arts scenes of New York City and Washington D.C.
 Most recently, she served as the Humanities Program Coordinator for the Folger Shakespeare Library, curating outreach events across the institution.
 She holds a B.F.A. from NYU’s Tisch School of the Arts and an M.F.A. from the George Washington University.
 Katelyn grew up in southern New Hampshire and is thrilled to be settled in Maine with her husband, daughter, and occasionally chaotic dog, Hooper.
 She is always on the hunt for great new hiking spots, dining experiences and board games.

 Jamie Barilone (she/her)

 A Portland local, Jamie received her B.A. in Philosophy from the University of Southern Maine where she served as president of the philosophy symposium and routinely advocated for access to arts and humanities education outside the walls of higher academia.
-She comes to Ovations after substitute teaching full-time at Portland High School and occasionally facilitates book group discussions for the local non-profit, The Maine Humanities Council.
+She came to Ovations in 2021 after substitute teaching full-time at Portland High School and occasionally facilitates book group discussions for the local non-profit, The Maine Humanities Council.
 A self-taught dancer, Jamie has a particular love for modern dance and is deeply inspired by the work of legendary dancer and choreographer Martha Graham.
 For Jamie, every day is an opportunity for philosophical inquiry and creative expression through active collaboration with others.